Lydia H. Hart Papers

-Diary, 1823-1830, 1875 and loose papers 1813, 1831, and undated of Lydia H. Hart of Richmond, Virginia and later Walden, Orange County, New York.
-The Diary was started by Lydia H. Hart, the wife of Reverend William H. Hart, who was the rector of St. John’s Church in Richmond, VA and later St. Andrews Church in Walden, New York.
-Diary entries include day-to-day activities and meetings with local neighbors and church patron’s.
-These neighbors included Elizabeth Van Lew and her parents, which Lydia Hart writes about several times.
+Diary, 1823-1830, 1875, and loose papers 1813, 1831, and undated of Lydia H. Hart of Richmond, Virginia and later Walden, Orange County, New York.
+The diary was started by Lydia H. Hart, the wife of Reverend William H. Hart, who was the rector of St. John’s Church in Richmond, VA and later St. Andrews Church in Walden, New York.
+Diary entries include day-to-day activities and meetings with local neighbors and church patrons.
+These neighbors included Elizabeth Van Lew and her parents, whom Lydia Hart writes about several times.
 Most dated entries also include discussion of specific bible verses or Rev. Hart’s sermons.
 Notable entries include a description of the funeral service for Rev. John Buchanan, former rector of St. John’s Church from 1795 to 1822.
-Diary entries are chronological and more frequent for 1823 and become less frequent in 1823.
+Diary entries are chronological and more frequent for early 1823 and become less frequent in 1823.
 In 1828, Lydia Hart moved to New York and eventually to Walden, New York in May 1830.

-At the back of the diary and upside down to the diary entries are transcriptions of letters and poems of Lydia Hart’s to various newspapers and and personnel correspondence.
+At the back of the diary and upside down to the diary entries are transcriptions of letters and poems of Lydia Hart’s to various newspapers and personal correspondence.
 Entries include a plea for support to the city of Richmond to take care of its ‘destitute children’, letters to the editor of local newspapers, and poems for the birth of a child or death of a patron.

 Conditions Governing Access